Create a Joomla server on macOS using Homebrew

 </FilesMatch>

-Create a file called info.php in your document root folder with one line in it <?php phpinfo();".
+Create a file called info.php in your document root with this single line:

 % brew services stop httpd